-A first inspection of the average tracks seems to suggest that an increase in underlying antecedent 185 soil moisture results in deeper penetration of MDs through the monsoon trough region - this is vis-186 ible both in the average termination points and the individual ones.
-Further inspection indicates 187 that both the 500% and 120%, and 100% and 80% average tracks are closely matched pairs, both 188 along track and at termination.
-The former couple is a result of the August soil climatology already 189 being fairly close to saturation in this region, so the difference between 20% extra moisture and 190 saturation is fairly small.
-Performing Hotelling's t-test (Hotelling 1992) - the multidimensional 191 generalisation of the standard student's t-test for determining whether data are significantly differ-192 ent from each other (we have also applied Welch's generalisation to allow for unequal variance in 193 the two comparison populations (Welch 1947)) - to assess whether the sub-experiment ensemble 194 terminations are distinct from each other, we find that all pairs apart from the aforementioned two 195 are significantly different from each other at the 95% confidence level.
-This leads us to conclude 196 there is a likely causal relationship between large-scale antecedent soil moisture in the monsoon 197 trough region, and the duration/distance travelled by incident monsoon depressions.
-So, is this 198 deeper penetration due to faster inland propagation or a longer duration?
-Using the ensembles, we 199 can compute the mean speeds and durations for the 1%, 80%, 100%, 120%, and 500% ensembles, 200 the mean propagation speeds are: 3.7, 3.7, 3.7, 3.9 and 3.9 m s-1 respectively, with corresponding 201 mean durations of 3.7, 4.3, 4.4, 4.2, and 4.3 days.
-Applying a significance test, we find that the 202 mean ensemble speeds for the two wettest cases (500% and 120%) are significantly different from 203 the drier ones, and that the mean duration for the driest case (1%) is significantly different from 204 the four wetter ones.
-205
+A first inspection of the average tracks seems to suggest that an increase in underlying antecedent soil moisture results in deeper penetration of MDs through the monsoon trough region; this is visible both in the average termination points and the individual ones.
+Further inspection indicates that the 500% and 120%, and 100% and 80%, average tracks are closely matched pairs, both along track and at termination.
+The former couple is a result of the August soil climatology already being fairly close to saturation in this region, so the difference between 20% extra moisture and saturation is fairly small.
+Performing Hotelling's t^2 test (Hotelling 1992)-the multidimensional generalization of the standard Student's t test for determining whether data are significantly different from each other (we have also applied Welch's generalization to allow for unequal variance in the two comparison populations; Welch 1947)-to assess whether the subexperiment ensemble terminations are distinct from each other, we find that all pairs apart from the aforementioned two are significantly different from each other at the 95% confidence level.
+This leads us to conclude that there is a likely